May 1984: Giorgio Moroder

 but Patalas told him that other material, closer to the original, was at MoMA.

-One was for his own release, and the others he donated to MoMA and to the Murnau-Stiftung,
+and another he donated to MoMA and (probably) yet another to the Murnau-Stiftung,

 and now it all begins to make sense, yes?